 In the event of a breach, the only way to ensure the integrity and confidentiality of your data is to protect it with encryption.
 As data moves across IT networks dominated by mobile workers, borderless infrastructure and billions of connected IoT devices it is exposed to a varied and expanding threat landscape.

 Not all encryption solutions are created equal.
-As we’ve seen from the vendor announcements earlier this year, hybrid network/security devices and devices with “embedded encryption” are just not cutting it.
+As we’ve seen from the vendor announcements earlier this year, embedded network/security devices and devices with “embedded encryption” are just not cutting it.
 If you want to protect your data, you should to be using purpose-built, dedicated encryption solutions; either high-assurance hardware or a virtualized/software alternative.

 What constitutes a high-assurance solution?
 For a hardware module to offer high-assurance encryption it needs to include four key features.
 First, it needs to be secure, tamper-proof hardware, dedicated to network data encryption.
 Second, the encryption keys should be stored client-side only, so nobody else can access them.
 Third, it should offer end-to-end encryption.
 Finally, it should utilise a standards-based encryption algorithm.